metaconsciousgroup/lab-website/content/authors/michelangelo_naim/_index.md

 - Postdocs
 ---

-I am a service minded and detail-oriented theoretical neuroscience Postdoctoral Scientist with strong computational abilities and interest in machine learning – specifically regarding questions of language and vision.
-I want to model the brain with machine learning tools and develop brain inspired learning principles which could aid to increase the performance of neural networks.
+I am a service-minded, detail-oriented Postdoctoral Scientist with a strong background in physics and math.
+I have a profound passion for AI, especially in the areas of language and memory.
+My goal is to use AI to model the brain, hoping to develop brain-inspired learning principles to boost neural network performance.
+I am deeply committed to AI safety and its responsible advancement.
+I also aim to make AI more understandable, believing that this will help us learn and grow faster.

 If you are interested in my research or other things I do ( https://naiimic.github.io ), don't hesitate to email me.
 I will be more than happy to chat.